 Many Things To Do In Ottawa

 Many years ago I lived in Ottawa.
-Over the years we have travelled back to Ottawa for short visits.
-There are several things to do in Ottawa that could tempt you to visit.
+Over the years we travelled back to Ottawa for short visits.
+There were several things to do in Ottawa that tempted us to visit.

-Most of the things that are high on my list are summer activities.
-If you like cold winter weather, there is even one that will be perfect for you.
+Most of the things high on my list were summer activities.
+In the cold winter weather, we even had one activity that was perfect.

 1) See the Changing of the Guard

-In the summer months, you can get a special treat.
-There is a pomp and ceremony at the changing of the guard in front of the Canadian parliament buildings.
-The ceremony includes a great marching band to start off the ritual.
-The new guard is marched on as the old guard is changed out.
+In the summer months, we got a special treat.
+There was pomp and ceremony at the changing of the guard in front of the Canadian parliament buildings.
+The ceremony included a great marching band that started off the ritual.
+The new guard then marched on as the old guard was changed out.

 If you are around to see the changing of the guard, you can also do a tour of the Parliament Buildings.

-Seeing the capital of Canada is one of the unique things to do in Ottawa!
+The capital of Canada was one of the unique things to do in Ottawa!

 2) Spring Tulip Festival

-If you visit Ottawa in the early spring, you can go for the tulip festival.
-Spread along Dows Lake you will see huge beds of colourful tulips.
+When we visited Ottawa in the early spring, we went to the tulip festival.
+Spread along Dows Lake we saw huge beds of colourful tulips.

 Ever hopeful Canadians knows that this is a sign that the winter truly is coming to an end!
 If you have had enough of cold weather, this is a great one of the things to do in Ottawa to usher out the winter!